-In March 2012, the GASB issued Statement No. 66 - Technical Corrections-2012-an amendment of GASB Statements No. 10 and No. 62.
+In March 2012, the GASB issued Statement No. 66 - Technical Corrections-2013-an amendment of GASB Statements No. 10 and No. 62.
 The objective of this Statement is to improve accounting and financial reporting for a governmental financial reporting entity by resolving conflicting guidance that resulted from the issuance of two pronouncements, Statements No. 54, Fund Balance Reporting and Governmental Fund Type Definitions, and No. 62, Codification of Accounting and Financial Reporting Guidance Contained in Pre-November 30, 1989 FASB and AICPA Pronouncements.
 The provisions of this Statement are effective for financial statements for periods beginning after December 15, 2012.
-The District estimates that this statement will not have a material impact on the presentation of the basic financial statements.
+The impact of the implementation of this Statement to District's financial statements has not been assessed at this time.